oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   3: optional string email
 }
 ```
-These examples represent the same IM definition, but the JSON example is data as specified in this section that can be read unambiguously by applications with no language-specific parser.
-JADN definitions in JSON format are considered authoritative over other formats; specifications that include JADN definitions in another format SHOULD also make them available in JSON format.
+These examples represent the same IM definition, but conformance is based on JSON definitions, which can be read unambiguously by applications with no language-specific parser.
+JADN definitions in JSON format are authoritative; specifications that include JADN definitions in another format SHOULD also make them available in JSON format.

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular structure of [Section 3.1](#31-type-definitions).
 New requirements can be accommodated by defining new options without modifying that structure.

+Each option is a text string that may be included in TypeOptions or FieldOptions.
+The first character of the string is the option ID as defined in [Table 3-2](#table-3-2-type-options) and [Table 3-5](#table-3-5-field-options).
+The remaining characters are the value of that option, if any.

 ### 3.2.1 Type Options
 Type options apply to the type definition as a whole.
 Structural options are intrinsic elements of the types defined in ([Table 3-1](#table-3-1-jadn-types)).
 Validation options are optional; if present they constrain which data values are instances of the defined type.